MehekB/MehekB/README.md

 # 👋 Hi, I'm Mehek!

 I'm Mehek, a Computer Science student at UC Irvine specializing in Intelligent Systems.
-Currently, I'm a SWE Intern at Disney and an AI/ML Fellow with Break Through Tech.
+Currently, I'm an AI/ML Fellow with Break Through Tech and a previous SWE intern at Disney!
 I’m passionate about leveraging software to create impactful tech, with an interest in AI/ML and foundation as a full-stack developer.

 ---